Right Arm Pain: 14 Causes, What It Means & Treatment

 Rheumatoid arthritis is a chronic inflammatory disease in which the immune system produced antibodies that attack healthy cells in the body.
 It leads to inflammation in the joints, like the elbow or wrist, and causes persistent pain, swelling, difficulty holding objects and even visible deformity.
 See what causes rheumatoid arthritis and how it can present.

-What to do: Treatment for rheumatoid arthritis should be monitored by a rheumatologist, and may include the use of medication, an anti-inflammatory diet and physiotherapy to relieve pain and swelling and improve overall quality of life.
+How to treat: Treatment for rheumatoid arthritis should be monitored by a rheumatologist, and may include the use of medication, an anti-inflammatory diet and physiotherapy to relieve pain and swelling and improve overall quality of life.

 10. Rotator cuff injury